ENG3501 - Thesis course, British Area studies

 Teaching

-There will be six hours of seminars in the beginning of the semester and two hours at the end of the semester.
+There will be 3 two hours seminars in the first half of the semester, a library-tour, and 1 two hour seminar at the end of the semester, 10 hours in all.
 Students are entitled to some individual guidance from the teacher during the semester.

-Mandatory course-work: In order to submit the paper, all students must present their work in the group presentations-session held at the third seminar.
+Mandatory course-work: In order to submit the final paper, all students must present their work in the group presentations session held at the third seminar.
+You must attend at least 3 out of 5 seminars.
+Additional absences must be justified by documentation to the exam coordinator.
+Read more about guidelines relating to compulsory activities.

-A paper of maximum 10 standard pages must be submitted within a given deadline.
+A paper of 4000 words +/- 10% must be submitted within a given deadline.
 The topic of the essay should be worked out between the individual student and the teacher.

 Language of examination